Naglaa-data/Sales-Analysis/README.md

 This data analysis project aims to provide insights into the sales performance of a company over the 2003,2004 and 2005.
 By analyzing various aspects of the sales data, we seek to identify trends and gain a deeper understanding of the company's performance.

 ## Data Source
-  Sales Data: The primary dataset used for this analysis is the "sales_data.csv" file.
+  Sales Data: The primary dataset used for this analysis is the "sales_data.xlsx" file.

 ## Tools
   •	Power BI